allemandi/vector-knowledge-base/README.md

 ## Usage

-Run the chatbot:
+Run the knowledge base:
 ```bash
 python main.py
 ```

 ### Commands

-- **Remember [text]** - Store information in the chatbot's memory
+- **Remember [text]** - Store information in the knowledge base
 - **Forget [text]** - Remove specific information
-- **Forget** - Remove the previously returned answer
+- **Forget** - Remove the previously returned information
 - **Threshold [0-1]** - Set similarity threshold (0.0-1.0) to control recall precision
 - **Exit** - Quit the program
-- **Any other text** - Ask a question (the chatbot will search its memory)
+- **Any other text** - Query the knowledge base (the system will search for relevant information)

 ## How It Works

 1. **Embeddings**: Text is converted to vector embeddings using SentenceTransformers
-2. **Vector Search**: When you ask a question, it's converted to an embedding and compared to stored memories
+2. **Vector Search**: When you enter a query, it's converted to an embedding and compared to stored knowledge
-3. **Similarity Matching**: The most similar memory is returned if it exceeds the similarity threshold
+3. **Similarity Matching**: The most similar piece of information is returned if it exceeds the similarity threshold
-4. **Memory Management**: You can add, remove, and manage stored information
+4. **Knowledge Management**: You can add, remove, and manage stored information

 ## Project Structure

 - `main.py` - Command-line interface
-- `chatbot.py` - Core chatbot functionality
+- `knowledge_base.py` - Core knowledge base functionality
 - `memory.py` - Vector storage and retrieval with SQLite persistence
 - `embeddings.py` - Text to vector embedding conversion
 - `models.py` - Data models for the application